 Oil Search is committed to operating PNG Biomass in accordance with PNG’s legislative requirements, to adhere to applicable international principles and standards, and to meet its own high environmental and social sustainability principles.

 The Equator Principles are based on the International Finance Corporation’s (IFC) Performance Standards on Environmental and Social Sustainability and have become globally recognised good practice in dealing with environmental and social risk management.
 PNG Biomass is committed to compliance with the IFC Performance Standards, including operating in the spirit of Free, Prior and Informed Consent (FPIC).

 PNG Biomass has conducted an environmental impact assessment, social impact assessment, and economic impact assessment.
-The project has been assessed against the IFC requirements and will be managed in line with the principles of the Performance Standards.
+The project will seek to meet the IFC requirements and will be managed in line with the principles of the Performance Standards.
 From an environmental perspective, the project will also be consistent with Oil Search’s policies, PNG statutory obligations, and commitments made as part of the environmental assessment process in accordance with the requirements of PNG’s Environment Act 2000.

 The FSC National Forest Management Standards for Papua New Guinea stipulate the circumstances under which socioeconomic impacts are evaluated and socio-economic impact assessments must be undertaken.
 Medium and large-scale operations require a socio-economic impact assessment to be conducted, in the latter case by an independent qualified contractor.
 These requirements underscore the commissioning of a social impact assessment.
 PNG Biomass is in the process of attaining FSC certification.